HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-### Choosing spatial resolution
+### Choosing magnification, spatial resolution and pixel size

-Now that we understand the difference between magnification, resolution and pixel size - how do we go about choosing the spatial resolution to use in our experiments?
+Now that we understand the difference between magnification, resolution and pixel size - how do we go about choosing their values for our experiments?

 The most important thing is to only use the level of resolution that you really require to answer your research question.
 For example, say you were researching